Spikingformer: A Key Foundation Model for Spiking Neural Networks: Abstract

 \section{Abstract}

-Spiking neural networks (SNNs) offer a promising energy-efficient alternative to artificial neural networks, due to their event-driven spiking computation.
-However, state-of-the-art deep SNNs (including Spikformer and SEW ResNet) suffer from non-spike computations (integer-float multiplications) caused by the structure of their residual connection.
-These non-spike computations increase SNNs' power consumption and make them unsuitable for deployment on mainstream neuromorphic hardware, which only supports spike operations.
-In this paper, we propose a hardware-friendly spike-driven residual learning architecture for SNNs to avoid non-spike computations.
-Based on this residual design, we develop Spikingformer, a pure transformer-based spiking neural network.
-We evaluate Spikingformer on ImageNet, CIFAR10, CIFAR100, CIFAR10-DVS and DVS128 Gesture datasets, and demonstrate that Spikingformer outperforms the state-of-the-art in directly trained pure SNNs as a novel advanced backbone (75.85$\%$ top-1 accuracy on ImageNet, + 1.04$\%$ compared with Spikformer).
-Furthermore, our experiments verify that Spikingformer effectively avoids non-spike computations and significantly reduces energy consumption by 57.34$\%$ compared with Spikformer on ImageNet.
-To our best knowledge, this is the first time that a pure event-driven transformer-based SNN has been developed.
-Codes will be available at \href{https://github.com/zhouchenlin2096/Spikingformer}{Spikingformer}.
+\begin{quote} Spiking neural networks (SNNs) offer a promising energy-efficient alternative to artificial neural networks, due to their event-driven spiking computation.
+However, some foundation SNN backbones (including Spikformer and SEW ResNet) suffer from non-spike computations (integer-float multiplications) caused by the structure of their residual connections.
+These non-spike computations increase SNNs' power consumption and make them unsuitable for deployment on mainstream neuromorphic hardware.
+In this paper, we analyze the spike-driven behavior of the residual connection methods in SNNs.
+We then present Spikingformer, a novel spiking transformer backbone that merges the MS Residual connection with Self-Attention in a biologically plausible way to address the non-spike computation challenge in Spikformer while maintaining global modeling capabilities.
+We evaluate Spikingformer across 13 datasets spanning large static images, neuromorphic data, and natural language tasks, and demonstrate the effectiveness and universality of Spikingformer, setting a vital benchmark for spiking neural networks.
+In addition, with the spike-driven features and global modeling capabilities, Spikingformer is expected to become a more efficient general-purpose SNN backbone towards energy-efficient artificial intelligence.
+Code: \url{https://github.com/TheBrainLab/Spikingformer}